mg-an/mg-an/README.md

 ### Hi there 👋
-### 🔭 I like working at the intersection of machine intelligence, quantitative investments and next-gen technology.
+### 🔭 Interests include working at the intersection of machine intelligence, generative DL models, quantitative investments and next-gen technology.
-### 😄 I love data modeling & simulations and would be more than happy to start with / contribute to an open source project from scratch; or write a research paper perhaps, just give me an idea 🙃
-### 🌱 Always open for developing products for a noble cause :)
+### 😄🙃🌱
 ### 📫 For interesting prospects / collaboration you can reach me : a] my email -> milindnileshgawde@gmail.com b] linkedin : https://www.linkedin.com/in/milindgawde/
 <!--
 **milindgawde/milindgawde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.